jorisvink/sanctum/README.md

 things.

-Additionally when making use of sanctum's cathedrals one can get full **end-to-end** and **peer-to-peer** tunnels that are able to traverse NAT, allowing your devices to talk to each other directly no matter where they are.
+Additionally when making use of sanctum's cathedrals one can get **peer-to-peer** tunnels that are able to traverse NAT, allowing your devices to talk to each other directly no matter where they are.

 See [The Reliquary](https://reliquary.se) for an example on this.